 Different types of TTV #

 There are various kinds of time to value.
 So far, we’ve really only been referring to “Time to Basic Value”.
-What we should probably stress here is that different kinds of TTV have different customer to business-based benefit—not all of which revolve around churn and retention rates.
+What we should probably stress here is that different kinds of TTV have different customer to business-based benefit—not all of which revolve around churn and customer retention rates.

 Time to Basic Value #

 Time to Basic Value (TTBV) is the amount of time it takes a new customer to see a very early stage of value when using your product.
-This is usually the hook that gets someone to hang around longer and entices them with ideas of what greater value you can provide in the future.
+This is usually the hook that gets potential customers to hang around longer and entices them with ideas of what greater value you can provide in the future.

 Improving Freemium Conversion: From “Aha” to MRRWe'll email you this on-demand webinar—learn how to encourage free users to become lifelong happy customers.